-When you or a loved one is harmed due to a nursing error or mistake, you have legal rights.
-However, in Louisiana, the burden of proof can be put on the patient, and there are stringent laws in place that protect medical professionals from liability.
-You need an experienced legal team to help you prove negligence and harm and to get you the compensation you deserve, when injury occurs under the care of a nurse, physician or medical facility.
+If you or a loved one has been harmed due to a nursing error or mistake, you have legal rights.
+In Louisiana, the burden of proof is put on the patient, and there are stringent laws in place that protect medical professionals from liability.
+You need an experienced legal team to investigate and help you prove negligence and harm and to seek compensation in a meritorious claim, when injury occurs under the care of a nurse, physician, or medical facility.

-At Nelson & Hammons, we specialize in medical malpractice and have made this complicated legal field our area of expertise for over 40 years.
-We have a diligent team of medical legal professionals who will fight for you and your family if you have been the victim of nursing negligence.
+At Nelson & Hammons, we focus on medical malpractice and have made this complicated legal field our area of concentration for over 30 years.
 Call our office in Lafayette or Shreveport to schedule a consultation with one of our team to find out more about pursuing a medical malpractice lawsuit.